 Japanese Encephalitis Vaccines

-Japanese Encephalitis Vaccines 2024
+Japanese Encephalitis Vaccines 2025

-Japanese encephalitis virus (JEV) protective vaccines are safe, effective, and approved as of December 2024, according to the U.S. Centers for Disease Control and Prevention (CDC).
-The World Health Organization (WHO) data represent administrative and official Japanese Encephalitis vaccination coverage reported annually by countries through the WHO/UNICEF.
-There are three types of JEV vaccines: inactivated Vero cell-derived, live attenuated, and live recombinant (chimeric) vaccines.
-The CDC's Advisory Committee on Immunization Practices recommends JE vaccine for people moving to a JE-endemic country, longer-term travelers to JE-endemic areas, and frequent travelers to JE-endemic areas.
-Consider the JE vaccine (IXIARO) for shorter-term (<1 month) travelers based on planned travel duration, season, location, activities, and accommodations.
+Japanese encephalitis virus (JEV) protective vaccines have been found safe and effective.
+They are approved for use in the United States as of March 14, 2025, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The CDC's Advisory Committee on Immunization Practices (ACIP) recommends the JE vaccine for people visiting a JE-endemic country.
+The CDC says to consider the JE vaccine (IXIARO) for shorter-term (<1 month) travelers based on planned travel duration, season, location, activities, and accommodation.
 In addition, vaccination should be considered for travelers going to JE-endemic areas who are uncertain of specific destinations, activities, or travel duration.

 Japanese Encephalitis Vaccines Authorized